Large AI Model-Enabled Secure Communications in Low-Altitude Wireless Networks: Concepts, Perspectives and Case Study: Conclusion

 \section{Conclusion}

 In this paper, we have explored the potential of LAMs to enhance secure communications in LAWNs.
 Specifically, we have identified the unique security challenges faced by LAWNs due to its reliance on LAPs and unlicensed spectrum, and discussed the limitations of traditional AI methods in addressing these challenges.
-By integrating LAMs into LAWNs, we have examined their capabilities across diverse roles within the network, thereby enabling the design of adaptive, proactive, and robust security mechanisms suited to each context.
-Moreover, we have introduced a novel LAM-based optimization framework that integrates LLMs for state representation and reward design in reinforcement learning, which has been validated through a case study.
-Furthermore, several directions have been marked to provide guidance.
+By integrating LAMs into LAWNs, we have examined their capabilities across diverse roles within the network, thereby enabling the design of adaptive, proactive, and robust security mechanisms suited to each context. {{Moreover, we have proposed an LAM-based optimization framework that leverages LLMs with CoT reasoning to iteratively refine RL state representations and reward design toward secure communications in LAWNs, which has been validated through a case study.}} Furthermore, several directions have been marked to provide guidance.

 \ifCLASSOPTIONcaptionsoff

 \fi